amirTwenty8/guestbuddy_api_functions/TESTING.md

 27. **createTableLayout** - Create table layouts from canvas objects with rotation support
 28. **updateTableLayout** - Update existing table layouts with partial field updates and rotation support
 29. **deleteTableLayout** - Delete table layouts with safety validation to prevent deletion of layouts in use
+30. **createLandingPage** - Create custom landing pages for events with password protection and styling
+31. **updateLandingPage** - Update existing landing pages with automatic slug regeneration and validation
+32. **deleteLandingPage** - Delete landing pages with proper cleanup

 ## Prerequisites